Our Classification Methodology

 Classification workflow

-- Eligibility logic: Filter candidate industries that match business activity and context.
+- Eligibility logic: Filter candidate industries that match the company or establishment’s activity and operating context.

 - Feature extraction: Convert descriptions and signals into structured features for candidate evaluation.

-- ML-assisted ranking: Rank eligible codes with confidence signals to prioritize review.
+- Candidate ranking: Rank eligible codes with confidence signals and near-neighbor comparisons.

 Assignment, logging & release